OwenLou/fudan_sports_autoreserve/README.md

 You may set the log level in `logs.py`

+### password update
+- In case your id and pw is revealed.
+- Use `os.getenv()` to obtain environment dict (keys "STD_ID" and "STD_PW")
+- Remember to add these two items to the repo secrets.

 ## Known issues
 - The script may on rare occasions fail to login.
 But this happens on browser too so there's nothing I can do about it.
 Wait and try again later.